MonashDataFluency/r-intro-2/docs/data_frames.md

 ### Tip {- .tip}

 Tidying is often the first step when exploring a data-set.
-The [tidyr](http://tidyr.tidyverse.org/) package contains a number of useful functions that help tidy (or untidy) data.
+The [tidyr](http://tidyr.tidyverse.org/) package contains a number of useful functions that help tidy (or un-tidy!) data.
 We've just seen `spread` which spreads two columns into multiple columns.
 The inverse of `spread` is `gather`, which gathers multiple columns into two columns: a column of column names, and a column of values.

-### Challenge {- .challenge}
+### Challenge: counting {- .challenge}

 Investigate which regions of the world OECD members come from by: